-Global defaults can be set in the meta - see Defining documents classmethod list indexes()
+Global defaults can be set in the meta - see Defining documents classmethod list_indexes (go_up=True, go_down=True)

 Note: You can disable automatic index creation by setting auto_create_index to False in the documents meta data modify (query={}, update)

 Lists all of the indexes that should be created for given collection.
 It includes all the indexes from super- and sub-classes.